Make Your Next Trip Extraordinary

 Best for skiers (not snowboarders)

 Deer Valley and Alta don’t allow snowboarders, so there is no fear of being in a boarder’s blind spot.
 However, there are some wonderful properties at Dear Valley, including the Montage, that offer a quick and easy shuttle service to Park City for those who do want to board.
+Note: Starting with the 2025/26 season, Deer Valley is expanding its terrain by an additional 3,700 acres over the next several years.

 Best for purists

 Big Sky is underrated and understated: no frills, just skiing.
 Another Wyoming resort, Jackson Hole, has steep-and-deep runs and a wild-west feel—and a few fabulous five-star hotels: The secluded Amangani is a (complimentary) 20-minute drive from the Jackson lifts.
-The new Caldera House is small but has all the necessities, and it’s steps from the tram.
+The Caldera House is small but has all the necessities, and it’s steps from the tram.
 A word of advice for these more remote destinations: If you see a baby moose on the slopes, steer clear or his mom will chase you!

 How to spend a snowless summer